 But show up late and you may end up paying much more to counter an incumbent's place in the consumer psyche.
-In recent years, Amazon has spent no money on television advertising, while rivals Buy.com and Overstock spent millions.
-MSN's budget for promoting its search product was twenty-two times greater than Google's, and Microsoft is spending another one hundred million dollars marketing Bing.A.
-Klaassen, "Microsoft Aims Big Guns at Google, Asks Consumers to Rethink Search," Advertising Age, May 25, 2009.
-Also, if done well, even complex tech products can establish themselves as killer brands.
+In recent years, Amazon has spent no money on television advertising, while rivals Buy.com and Overstock.com spent millions.
+Google, another strong brand, has become a verb, and the cost to challenge it is astonishingly high.
+Yahoo! and Microsoft's Bing each spent \$100 million on Googlechallenging branding campaigns, but the early results of these efforts seemed to do little to grow share at Google's expense.J.
+Edwards, "JWT's \$100 Million Campaign for Microsoft's Bing Is Failing," BNET, July 16, 2009.
+Branding is difficult, but if done well, even complex tech products can establish themselves as killer brands.
 Consider that Intel has taken an ingredient product that most people don't understand, the microprocessor, and built a quality-conveying name recognized by computer users worldwide.